JuliaCI/PkgBenchmark.jl/docs/src/run_benchmarks.md

 Tracking changes in performance throughout the development of a package can be automated as part of package CI.

-[BenchmarkCI.jl](https://github.com/tkf/BenchmarkCI.jl) provides a convenient way to run a PkgBenchmark suite as part of a package's CI actions
+[BenchmarkCI.jl](https://github.com/tkf/BenchmarkCI.jl) provides a convenient way to run a PkgBenchmark suite as part of a package's CI actions.